eviedense/CI.SI/WRITING/PART 1 - VENDETTA (REVISED).md

 *I think this is just what I need.
 It has to be.*

 # 9
-# MY PLACE TO HIDE
+# My Place To Hide
 ### CHICAGO, ILLINOIS, U.S.A
 ### 5:31PM, CST
 ### SEPTEMBER 31ST, 2033